rightson/serial-client/README.md

 # Serial Client

-A very simple serial client.
+A very simple wrapper of pySerial package/client.